sligara7/dnd_creator/backend6/README.md

 ---

 **Note**: This is a creative content generation framework that translates any character concept into D&D-compatible mechanics.
 All D&D content remains property of Wizards of the Coast.
 Generated content is for personal use only and should be approved by your DM before use in campaigns.

+**TODO**: If a new species or class is created; create a writeup on the history/lore/legacy/etc of that new class or species.